Drawing with fine lines in brown ink on sepia paper showing a young man in a snug cap, making direct eye contact with the viewer

 But who was that artist?
 Drawings of the period—about 1470, the early Renaissance—are extremely rare, and portrait drawings even more so, which meant that there was little with which to compare it.
 I spent time researching the attribution, to the Florentine master Piero del Pollaiuolo, and consulting specialists in the field.
 It seemed credible, although we’ll probably never be absolutely certain who made the drawing.
 Yet the quality, presence, and rarity of the sheet speak for themselves.

-So who is this young man who stares out at us from a piece of paper drawn about 540 years ago?
+So who is this young man that stares out at us from a piece of paper drawn about 540 years ago?
 There are no inscriptions that identify him, nor other portraits of him known.
-The felt cap and tunic perhaps identify him as a nobleman, or someone with a pretense to be noble.
+The felt cap and tunic perhaps identify him as a nobleman, or someone with pretense to be noble.
 How old do you think he is?
-15, 20, 25?
+Fifteen, twenty, twenty-five?
 I’d be interested to hear.
 (By the way, for the wags among you, 540 is not a valid answer.)

 His age could be important because of one crucial detail.
 The buttons on the man’s tunic are on the left side of the collar.
 As with men’s shirt buttons today, that was unusual for the Renaissance; they would normally be on the right.
 Combined with the intense observation of the gaze, could this mean that the drawing is a self-portrait of the artist, with the image (and clothes) reversed by the mirror into which he is looking?